Scripture Reading: Exodus 21 - 24 …

 Reading parts of the Old Testament can make you scratch your head and say, "WHAT?!
 Did God really say these things?"
 This is especially true when reading some of the laws God gave to the people as they came out of Egypt.
 Some of the laws actually form the basis of case law in the United States and other countries to this day: laws concerning accidental death and murder, laws regarding restitution and liability.
 Other laws, such as those dealing with slaves and those who sacrifice to other gods were given to Israel as a people who now were being taught that they belonged to God.
 They had been slaves in Egypt for several generations and God was bringing them into a new relationship with Him and with each other.
 They had no government, no laws, no justice system and they were … sinners, in need of redemption.
 Imagine a moving city of two million or more people - ALL of them homeless and traveling to a place where enemies would fight against them every step of the way.
 Because of the hardness of their hearts God gave them laws to control their sinful natures and to guide their living together.

 Chapters 21 and 22 explain some of these laws as God gave them to Moses and he told them to the people.
 In Chapter 23 God reminds them of the importance of resting the seventh day and of allowing the land to be restored, to "rest," on the seventh year.
-He also introduces the three annual feast days that He will give in more detail later.
-These three feast days were the ones where every man was called to gather and to appear before God.
-In all of this God was pointing ahead to Christ and His work of salvation, when He offered His body as the perfect sacrifice for sin and then God poured out His Spirit and began the gathering of His Church from every people, tribe, nation and tongue.
-All pictures of a spiritual reality that God would accomplish centuries later through the "Seed of Abraham!"
+He also introduces the three annual feast days where every man was called to gather and to appear before God.
+God was pointing ahead to Christ and His work of salvation, when He offered His body as the perfect sacrifice for sin and then God poured out His Spirit and began the gathering of His Church from every people, tribe, nation and tongue.
+All these were pictures of a spiritual reality that God would accomplish centuries later through the "Seed of Abraham!"

-God would speak through Jeremiah and say, "The time is coming when I will make a new covenant with the house of Israel and with the house of Judah.
+Speaking through Jeremiah, God says, "The time is coming when I will make a new covenant with the house of Israel and with the house of Judah.
 It will not be like the covenant I made with their forefathers when I took them by the hand to lead them out of Egypt, because they broke my covenant" (Jeremiah 31:31-32).
 How will the new covenant be different? "'This is the covenant I will make with the house of Israel after that time,' declares the Lord.
 'I will put my law in their minds and write it on their hearts.
 I will be their God and they will be my people.'"
 (Jeremiah 31:33).

 Through Jesus Christ the Law of God has been fulfilled and we now live under grace.
-Is the Law still good?
-Yes!
-The ceremonies and sacrifices are no longer necessary and we live in a different age regarding the societal laws God gave to Israel to control their sinful natures.
 The Spirit of God now uses His Word in the New Testament to teach us how to live together and the Spirit Himself produces in those who believe the desire to obey God.
-It is no longer a law that is OUTSIDE of us, but God now dwells within us to move us to do His will.
-Two passages immediately come to mind:
+It is no longer a law that is OUTSIDE of us, but God now dwells within us to move us to do His will (See II Corinthians 3:3 and Philippians 2:12-13).

 "O LORD God Almighty, I bless Your Name, for You alone are worthy of my worship and my praise!
 You are enthroned above the heavens and yet You have come to me by Your Word and Spirit and called me to come to YOU through faith in Your Son Jesus Christ.
 O Lamb of God, I come!
 I enter Your presence and bow humbly before Your throne in awe and worship.
 To You, my God, be glory and honor and praise, now and forever, in Jesus' name, Amen"